If there was no death, life would be pointless, like an eternal carousel ride. You enjoy it, because you know it will come to an end.

-Woe to all the children who are that conventional as to be understood by their parents.
+Woe to all the children who are so conventional to be understood by their parents.

-Zimmerman graduated from high-school, went to University, then dropped out after a semester to become Dylan.
+Zimmerman graduated from high-school, went to the University and after a semester he dropped out to become Dylan.

 We moved from the village.
 Uncle Alexis, the black sheep of the family, came with us to Patra.